brianchuchua/asoiaf-tmg-discord-bot/README.md

 ## Usage

-First, add the bot to your server uses the step(s) above.
+First, add the bot to your server using the step(s) above.

 Then, just type the following command in any public chat: